G11-999/kiwiq/docs/design_docs/workflow_service/workflow_builder_guides/nodes/filter_node_guide.md

 -   `filter_mode`:
     -   `"allow"`: **Keep ONLY IF** rules match.
 Good for selecting specific things.
     -   `"deny"`: **REMOVE IF** rules match.
 Good for excluding bad data or sensitive fields.
+-   `non_target_fields_mode`:
+    -   `"allow"` (default): Fields you didn't mention in your rules stay untouched.
+    -   `"deny"`: Only fields you explicitly targeted with `"allow"` remain in your data; everything else gets removed.
+    -   **When working with lists**: If you use `"deny"` mode with lists (like `"customers"` or `"orders"`), you have two options:
+        -   **Option 1 - Keep everything in list items**: If you only allow the list itself (e.g., `"orders"`), any list items that pass your filter conditions will keep all their fields intact.
+This is useful when you want to filter which items appear but keep their complete structure.
+        -   **Option 2 - Pick specific fields in list items**: If you allow both the list (e.g., `"orders"`) AND specific fields within it (e.g., `"orders.id"`, `"orders.total"`), only those specific fields will be kept in each list item.
 -   `conditions`: These are your rules.
     -   `field`: Which piece of data are you looking at? (e.g., `"customer_status"`, `"order_total"`, `"tags"`)
     -   `operator`: How are you comparing it? (e.g., `equals`, `greater_than`, `contains`, `is_empty`, `starts_with`)